theoutfield/sc_sncn_motorcontrol/examples/app_control_tuning/doc/index.rst

    Then you can use the command starting with `k` to tune the position and velocity controllers.
 There are tutorials on the `documentation <https://doc.synapticon.com/tutorials/index.html>`_

+	To be able to start the cogging torque detection you need to tune your velocity controller in order to have a stable speed at 10 RPM.
+Then start the measurement with the command 'ac'.
+	The motor will operate two turns in each direction at slow speed.
+	Once the measurement is done, it is possible to enable or disable the compensation with the command 'ec'

 .. important:: When you have found the offset and PID parameters save them in your **user_config.h** file for your app

 .. seealso:: Did everything go well?
 If you need further support please check out our `forum <http://forum.synapticon.com/>`_.